INTO-CPS-Association/DTaaS-examples/digital_twins/incubator-NuRV-monitor-service/README.md

 indicates that an anomaly is not currently detected.
 The same format is used for the energy_saving state.

-The monitor verdict can be True, False or Unknown, where the latter indicates that the monitor does not yet have sufficient information to determine the satisfaction of the property.
+The monitor verdict can be False or Unknown, where the latter indicates that the monitor does not yet have sufficient information to determine the satisfaction of the property.
+The monitor will never produce a True verdict as the entire trace must be verified to ensure satisfaction due to the G operator.
+Thus the Unknown state can be viewed as a tentative True verdict.

 An example output trace is provided below: